gekkekoe/esphome-ecodan-hp/docs/faq.md

 ## 5. How can I monitor logs?

 Download/save the [logviewer.html](https://raw.githubusercontent.com/gekkekoe/esphome-ecodan-hp/refs/heads/main/docs/logviewer.html) to your computer locally.
 Open `logviewer.html` with a browser and connect to the ESP ip.
 It should stream logging and you will be able to save it to a file.

+Asgard users can nagivate the http://esp_ip/dashboard and click on the logs tab.

+## 6. Why is the force DHW switch is not working?

+DHW is prohibited by one of the following:
+* Hour schedules in MRC/Melcloud
+* Server Control is active and DHW prohibited is enabled